d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 should be randomly sampled from a normal distribution with mean $0$ and standard deviation $0.01$.
 The *bias* parameter will be initialized to zero by default.
-Both the weight vector and bias will be attached with gradients.
+Both the weight vector and bias will have attached gradients.

 ```{.python .input  n=7}
 from mxnet import init
 net.initialize(init.Normal(sigma=0.01))
 ```

-The code above looks straightforward but in reality something quite strange is happening here.
+The code above may look straightforward but you should note that something strange is happening here.
 We are initializing parameters for a network even though Gluon does not yet know how many dimensions the input will have!